iifl-logo

 2. Reviewing of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/ annual reports/statutory notices by the shareholders of the Company;

-3. Review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent;
+3. Review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent; 4.
+To deal with all matters relating to issue of duplicate share certificate, transmission of securities etc.

-All contracts / arrangements / transactions entered by the Company during the financial year with related parties are given in Annexure II in form AOC-2.
+All contracts / arrangements / transactions entered by the Company during the financial year with related parties are given in Annexure III in form AOC-2.
 Except as provided in AOC-2, There were no material related party transactions during the year under review with the Promoters, Directors or Key Managerial Personnel of the Company.

 Prior omnibus approval of the Audit Committee is obtained for the transactions which are repetitive in nature.
-A statement of all Related Party Transactions is placed before the Audit Committee for its review on a quarterly basis, specifying the nature, value and terms and conditions of the transactions.
+A statement of all Related Party Transactions were placed before the Audit Committee for its review on a quarterly basis, specifying the nature, value and terms and conditions of the transactions.

 The Policy on Related Party Transactions as approved by the Board has been uploaded on the website of the Company i.e www.choksiworld.com.